ec-jrc/lisflood-code/docs/3_step5_model-initialisation/index.md

 >**OS LISFLOOD cold start** run takes as input the OS LISFLOOD prerun output to initialize the slow storages (soil and groundwater).
 Initial values of fast(er) respoding storages (e.g. channel volume) are set to bogus values.
 It is always recommended to discard the initial (3) years of the OS LISFLOOD cold start to allow adequate initialization of fast(er) respoding storages.

 >**OS LISFLOOD warm start** resumes the computations from the end states of a preceeding simulation.
-The set-up of this type of simulation is described in the next section of this user guide.

 In this page we will: